 Should I Wash My Hair Before a Haircut?

-If you've visiting a new salon or stylist and are unsure if they're going to give you a dry cut or wet cut, you can always call ahead of time and ask.
-The coronavirus pandemic is another factor to consider: "With COVID-19, some salons are charging an extra fee for washing.
-This is an item you may want to inquire about when scheduling an appointment," she said.
+If you're visiting a new salon or stylist and are unsure if they're going to give you a dry cut or wet cut, you can always call ahead of time and ask.

-Should I Wash My Hair Before a Coloring Appointment?
+Should I Wash My Hair Before a Hair Color Appointment?

 It's a little different if you're heading to the salon for a hair-color appointment and not a haircut.
 You'll want clean, dry hair for this type of appointment.
 "Make sure when showing up for a color application that the hair is dry as well so that the stylist can properly assess your needs and apply the color," said Rivera.